tanvir2220/Create-Honeypots-to-Observe-LIVE-Cyber-Attacks-and-Convert-Source-IP-to-Geolocation/README.md

 11. Download PowerShell Script
 12. Get Geolocation.io API Key
 13. Run Script To get Geo Data from attackers
-14. Create custom log in LAW to bring in our custom log
+14. Create custom log in Log Analytics Workspace to bring in our custom log
 15. Create custom fields/extract fields from raw custom log data
 16. Testing Extracts
 17. Setup map in sentinel with Latitude and Longitude (or country)